Sheldon Pollock: Petition to remove Pollock from Murty Classical Library

 A petition initiated by Indian scholars demanded that Pollock be removed from the editorship of the Murty Classical Library of India, an initiative that publishes classical literary works from India.
-The petitioners are believed to belong to the "network of trust" created by Rajiv Malhotra's book, The Battle for Sanskrit.
+The petitioners are believed to belong to the "network of trust" created by Rajiv Malhotra's book, The Battle for Sanskrit, and criticized Pollock's political philology perspective on Sanskrit as well as Pollock's signing of statements condemning crackdowns against student protesters at Jawaharlal Nehru University.

 In a review with the Indian Express, Sheldon Pollock said that negative reception of his work from Hindu activists started because of the JNU student agitation protest petition that he signed.
 He also clarified that he is a scholar and does not do religious things, saying "I never write on Hinduism.
 I've never used the word Hinduism."
 Additionally, he acknowledged that with regards to his essay on The Ramayana, he was to some degree insensitive to the fact that the Ramayana has a life in the hearts of the Indian people, and he is still trying to learn.
 However, he also said "I write what I think is correct and deal with the consequences.
 It's difficult to debate with people whose behavior is marked with toxicity, vituperation, deceit, and libel", in reference to the organized campaign to remove him from general editorship of the Murty Classical Library of India.

 Rohan Murty, the founder of the library, stated that Sheldon Pollock will continue his position, saying that the library will commission the best possible scholar for that particular language.
+However, in 2022, Professor Parimal G. Patil of Harvard, the chair of MCLI's oversight board, forced Pollock to resign from his position as General Editor two years before his term was up.
+No replacement was appointed.